Coltura accelerates America's transition away from gasoline use. Our goal is to phase out sales of new gasoline vehicles by 2030.

 Art opens new pathways for people to see gasoline in a fresh light.
 We use the arts to foster intolerance of gasoline's adverse effects on human health and the environment and mobilize opposition.

 Stopping gasoline use is the most effective way to address air pollution and climate change.

 Emissions from gasoline vehicles are the single largest contributor to air pollution in the US, causing 58,000 premature deaths per year.
 Risks are highest for children and those living near busy roads or commuting in traffic.

 The transportation sector is also the single biggest source of carbon emissions in the US, accounting for 32% of our carbon footprint.

 Americans spend billions of dollars per year on gasoline to power their vehicles, much of which goes to OPEC countries instead of into our own economy.

-Although the adverse health, climate and economic impacts from gasoline are enormous and there are now viable alternatives, 99% of Americans continue to drive gas vehicles.
-Breaking the American addiction to gasoline, including switching from gasoline to electricity as a fuel, will improve our health and climate, reduce our dependency on foreign oil, boost the American economy and create jobs.
+Although the adverse health, climate and economic impacts from gasoline are enormous and there are now viable alternatives, 99% of vehicles in the U.S. are gas-powered.
+Stopping gasoline use will improve our health and climate, reduce our dependency on foreign oil, boost the American economy and create jobs.

-Before Coltura, few if any organizations sought to redefine gas consumption as undesirable and anti-social -- something that people concerned about health, air pollution and climate change will seek to avoid.
-Coltura’s unique focus on changing the culture around the acceptability of gasoline through art, social media and grassroots political action is starting new conversations and impacting hearts and minds.
-Coltura makes its case while maintaining a positive, non-accusatory, humorous and artistically interesting outlook.
+Coltura’s unique focus on changing the cultural acceptability of gasoline through art, social media and grassroots political action is starting new conversations, impacting hearts and minds, and galvanizing support for policies to end gasoline use.
+Coltura makes its case while maintaining a positive, non-accusatory, humorous and artistically-interesting outlook.

-The Coltura name is an amalgam of Co2 and Culture, and reflects its desire to conjure a cultural movement away from gasoline.
+Coltura's name is a mashup of CO2 and culture, and reflects its desire to conjure a cultural movement away from gasoline.